 The connection of Toyotomi Hideyoshi with Kitano Tenmangu also extends to the Odoi (御土居), an earthwork and system of moats built by the warlord around Kyoto in 1591.
 To the west of the Main Hall, the Odoi follows the Kamiya River and during the spring plum blossom and autumn leaves viewing seasons, a special entrance charge enables visitors to stroll this lovely walk which includes a red arched bridge and stone monument engraved with the three kanji characters for Odoi.

 Kitano Tenmangu Access - how to get to Kitano Tenmangu Shrine in Kyoto

 Hours: The the shrine compound is open 5am-6pm (April - December); 5.30am-5.30pm (October - March); The wider grounds are open 24 hours.

 Tel: 075 461 0005

-Kitano Tenmangu is on Imadegawa, one street east of Horikawa.
-Bus #50 from Kyoto station: #59 from central Kyoto; #201 from Keihan Demachiyanagi.
-The Kitano Tenmangu shrine is also a short walk from the Kitano Hakubaicho terminus on the Keifuku line, Nishijin Textile Center and the nearby Hirano Shrine.
+Kitano Tenmangu Shrine is also a short walk from the Kitano Hakubaicho terminus on the Keifuku Line, Nishijin Textile Center and the nearby Hirano Shrine.
 Kinkakuji is also a short walk to the north past Waratenjin Shrine.

-There are a number of popular restaurants and shops outside the main entrance on Imedagawa and along the road that runs on the eastern edge of the shrine grounds.
+There are a number of popular restaurants and shops outside the main entrance on Imadegawa and along the road that runs on the eastern edge of the shrine grounds.